-Intermittent iron and folic acid supplementation in menstruating women
+Intermittent iron and folic acid supplementation in adult women and adolescent girls

 It is estimated that more than 30% of women of reproductive age worldwide are anaemic.
 At least half of this anaemia burden is assumed to be due to iron deficiency.
 Because women of reproductive age lose iron through menstruation and their diets are often lacking in available iron, they are particularly vulnerable to iron deficiency.

 Recent evidence suggests that iron and folic acid supplements consumed once, twice or three times a week on non-consecutive days by all women of reproductive age are an effective, safe and more acceptable alternative to daily iron supplements.

 In populations where the prevalence of anaemia among nonpregnant women of reproductive age is 20% or higher, intermittent iron and folic acid supplementation is recommended as a public health intervention in menstruating women, to improve their haemoglobin concentrations and iron status and reduce the risk of anaemia.